Railslide/railslide-blog/content/virtualenwrapper-ubuntu-python3.md

 My typical workflow is to create a virtualenv and then create a project folder with the same name.
 So why not setting up Virtualenvwrapper to automatically do it for me every time I create a new virtualenv?
 Specify PROJECT_HOME in ~/.bashrc will do the trick:

     VIRTUALENVWRAPPER_PYTHON='/usr/bin/python3'
-    PROJECT_HOME='/path/to/where/you/want/your/project/folder/to/be/created' # This needs to be placed before the virtualenvwrapper command as well! source /usr/local/bin/virtualenvwrapper.sh
+    PROJECT_HOME='/path/to/where/you/want/your/project/folder/to/be/created' # This needs to be placed before the virtualenvwrapper command as well source /usr/local/bin/virtualenvwrapper.sh

-When typing
+Now, when typing

     :::bash
-    mkproject project_name
+    mkproject my_project

-Virtualenvwrapper will automatically create a virtualenv and a folder called *project_name*.
+Virtualenvwrapper will automatically create a virtualenv and a folder called *my_project*.

+Finally I set up virtualenvwrapper to automatically navigate to the project folder on virtualenv activation, by adding the following lines to my postactivate script:

+    project_name=$(basename $VIRTUAL_ENV)
+    cd ~/Projects/$project_name

+So when typing

+    :::bash
+    workon my_project

+Virtualenvwrapper activates the virtualenv and teleports me to ~/Projects/my_project.
 Neat!